-- Submit the source code of the operating system with your functioning extended WFS implementation. - Your implementation should contain full support for subdirectories: - The user must be able to create/remove directories with the provided mkdir and rmdir utilities. - It must be possible to create/remove directories inside the root directory as well as inside subdirectories. - The implementation must be able to read and modify subdirectories on a ramdisk image provided by us. - Both the structures on disk as well as the VFS structures must be updated.
-Changes must be persistent after unmounting the file system and rebooting the system. - fsck.wfs must always pass when run on an unmounted file system, also after the file system has been modified. - Your implementation must be able to write to existing files.
-This includes:
+- Implement full support for subdirectories: - The user must be able to create/remove directories with the provided mkdir and rmdir utilities. - For each subdirectory two contiguous disk blocks are allocated to store its contents. - It must be possible to create/remove directories inside the root directory as well as inside subdirectories. - The implementation must be able to read and modify subdirectories on a file system image provided by us. - Both the structures on disk as well as the VFS structures must be updated.
+Changes must be persistent after unmounting the file system and rebooting the system. - fsck.wfs must always pass when run on an unmounted file system, also after the file system has been modified. - Implement support for writing to existing files with non-zero length: - The file size must be updated in the WFS file system on disk as well as in the VFS data structures.
+Changes must be persistent after unmounting the file system and rebooting the system. - When new disk blocks need to be allocated, allocate disk blocks in pairs of two contiguous disk blocks.
+(So, similar to the way disk blocks are allocated for subdirectories). - We have provided a utility called overwr which overwrites a given file.
+See also the section on Testing below. - After using the overwr utility, the cat utility must be able to show the correct contents of the file and chksum must be able to compute the correct checksum before unmounting and after unmounting and restarting (of course without modification to these utilities).

-- The file size must be updated in the WFS file system on disk as well as in the VFS data structures.
-Changes must be persistent after unmounting the file system and rebooting the system. - We have provided a utility called overwr which overwrites a given file.
-See also the section on Testing below. - After using the overwr utility, the cat utility must be able to show the correct contents of the file (without modification to the cat utility) before unmounting and after unmounting and restarting. - The overwr utility must work on files in both the root directory as well as subdirectories. - fsck.wfs must always pass when run on an unmounted file system, also after the file system has been modified. - Important!
+- The overwr utility must work on files in both the root directory as well as subdirectories. - fsck.wfs must always pass when run on an unmounted file system, also after the file system has been modified. - Important!
 Make sure to use extensive error handling in your code so that your code detects various kinds of failures.
-For example, when writing to a file system, return appropriate error codes when the file system is full, a given filename is invalid (too long or contains invalid characters), when you are asked to create a directory in a node which is not a directory, etc.
+For example, when writing to a file system, return appropriate error codes when the file system is full (ENOSPC), a given filename is invalid (too long or contains invalid characters, EINVAL), when you are asked to create a directory in a node which is not a directory, I/O errors (EIO), or accesses to non-existing entries (ENOENT), etc.